matrach/pantera-rest/README.md

 ```bash
 $ ./pantera
 ```
-To tag a file, simply run `./pantera file.txt'`.
+To tag a file, simply run `./pantera file.txt`.

 If you want anything advanced, try mounting a directory and using interactive mode:
 ```bash